 The broad terms of reference for the project include the following:

 - The CARTS website and its related products are created through a partnership between Environment and Climate Change Canada and the CCEA.

 - Coordinate the evolution of CARTS to address current and future legislative, policy, science, technology, and information requirements as identified by the protected area community.

 - Develop strategies to maintain and expand the endorsement and support of government agencies, intergovernmental protected area bodies, and political bodies.

 - Have the CARTS manager work closely with the CCEA on matters related to the content, uses, data provision, and marketing of CARTS.

 - Enable CARTS to realize its full potential as a source of seamless, standardized, national protected area geospatial data

 CCEA recognizes that the manager of CARTS must be accountable to all protected areas agencies who have shared their data.
-The CCEA also recognizes that it must be especially accountable to those government agencies that fulfill key national reporting roles, especially Parks Canada Agency (who report to IUCN on behalf of the Canadian Parks Council) and the Canadian Wildlife Service (who coordinate and implement the Convention on Biological Diversity (CBD) program of work on protected areas for Canada.
+The CCEA also recognizes that it must be especially accountable to those government agencies that fulfill key national reporting roles.

 The CCEA leads in the application of IUCN protected areas categories to Canadian protected areas.
 It is also responsible for the development of the IUCN guidebook for Canada.
 Now completed, this information will be incorporated into the CARTS schema to allow further analyses and generate authoritative statistics.